luxai-qtrobot/software/sdk/jscript/README.md

 ### Parameters

-*   `obj` **[object][27]** an object with the following fields
+*   `params` **[object][27]** an object with the following fields
-    url: the rosbridge websocket url (e.g. 'ws://127.0.0.1:9090')
+    - url: the rosbridge websocket url (e.g. `ws://127.0.0.1:9090`)
-    reconnect_time: an optionnal delay (in ms) before traying to reconnect callback.connection: an optional callback to be called upon connection callback.close: an optional callback to be called on closing/disconnection callback.error: an optional callback to be called upon any error on connection
+    - reconnect_time: an optionnal delay (in ms) before traying to reconnect
+    - callback.connection: an optional callback to be called upon connection
+    - callback.close: an optional callback to be called on closing/disconnection
+    - callback.error: an optional callback to be called upon any error on connection

 ## call_service